Jeff-Moorhead/JPong/README.md

 To continue playing, press S. To quit, press the escape key, or select the "X" in the top right of the game window.
 When you lose, you can simply press R to start a new game.

-There are three game modes: easy, medium, hard, and impossible.
+There are four game modes: easy, medium, hard, and impossible.
 The default is medium, but if you want to make the game easier or harder, simply pass the desired difficulty using the `--mode` option.
 For example

 ```